Emotional Intelligence

 What is Emotional Intelligence?

-1. Self-awareness: This refers to the ability to be aware of and analyze our own emotions in a precise manner.
-It involves being aware of how our emotions influence our thinking, actions and overall wellbeing.
+1. Self-awareness: This refers to the ability to recognize and comprehend our own feelings in a precise manner.
+It involves being aware of how our emotions influence our actions, thoughts and overall wellbeing.

 The Importance of Emotional Intelligence

-Emotional intelligence is vital in both professional and personal areas for a variety of reasons:
+Emotional intelligence is essential in both the professional and personal spheres for several reasons:

 Emotional Intelligence in Business